-In an interesting career parallel, both Reynolds and Dave Sax were born in Sacramento (Dave in the second half of 1958 and R.J. in the first half of 1959), and both attended Cosumnes River College (Reynolds was also at Sacramento City College).
-Both were signed by the Dodgers and worked their way up the Dodgers minor league organization.
-The two were both on the division-winning 1983 Dodgers and the 1984 Albuquerque Dukes.
+In an interesting career parallel, both Reynolds and Dave Sax were born in Sacramento, CA (Dave in the second half of 1958 and R.J. in the first half of 1959), and both attended Cosumnes River College (Reynolds was also at Sacramento City College).
+Both were signed by Dodgers scout Ronnie King and worked their way up the Dodgers minor league organization.
+The two were both briefly on the division-winning 1983 Dodgers team and the 1984 Albuquerque Dukes.

 Reynolds made his professional debut in 1980 in the class A California League, a high place to start out when most players debut in short-season class A or Rookie Leagues.
-The #2 pick of the Los Angeles Dodgers that year, Reynolds hit .281 in 86 games.
+The #2 pick of the Los Angeles Dodgers in the January 1980 amateur draft, Reynolds hit .281 in 86 games.
 He was with the Vero Beach Dodgers in 1981, batting .277 with 11 triples and 32 steals.
-He returned to the Lodi Dodgers in '82, picking his game up a notch, hitting .313 with 25 stolen bases.
-He briefly appeared for AA San Antonio that season.
-In 1983, Reynolds dazzled for the San Antonio Dodgers of the Texas League - he hit .337 with 18 homers (more than his prior 3 seasons combined - and more than his next 3 seasons combined); R.J. scored 103, drove in 89 and stole 43.
+He returned to the Lodi Dodgers in 1982, picking his game up a notch, hitting .313 with 25 stolen bases.
+He briefly appeared for the AA San Antonio Dodgers that season.
+In 1983, Reynolds dazzled for San Antonio in the Texas League: he hit .337 with 18 homers (more than his prior three seasons combined - and more than his next three seasons combined); R.J. scored 103, drove in 89 and stole 43.
 He made his major-league debut with LA as a September call-up.

-In '85, he left the minors behind, spending the bulk of the year with LA.
-In September, he was sent as a player to be named later to the Pittsburgh Pirates, where he settled in as a solid fourth outfielder.
-That year with the Bucs he hit .308/.357/.462 with 3 homers after hitting none with LA in 5 months.
+In 1985, he left the minors behind, spending the bulk of the year with LA.
+In September, he was sent as a player to be named later to the Pittsburgh Pirates, alongside Sid Bream and Cecil Espy, to complete an earlier trade for Bill Madlock.
+In Pittsburgh, he settled in as a solid fourth outfielder.
+That year with the Bucs he hit .308/.357/.462 with 3 homers in 31 games after hitting none with LA in 5 months.

 In 1991, Reynolds signed with the Taiyo Whales of the Japanese Central League.
 R.J. got new life, hitting .316/.366/.479 with 29 doubles, 15 homers, 80 RBI and 17 steals.
 He won a Gold Glove and set a Nippon Pro Baseball record with hits in 11 straight at-bats; the record would be tied in 2003 by Yoshinobu Takahashi.
 The Central League part of the record had been held previously by Chuck Manuel.
 Reynolds was named to the Best Nine team that year.
 He was 5th in the Central League in batting that year, posting the highest mark by a gaijin player.

-In 1994, Reynolds signed with the Yucatan Lions of the Mexican League and did an okay job - .287/.363/.353 - as in Japan, the team expected more for a foreign player and Reynolds' Mexican League career ended after one season.
-His speed was gone (just 4 of 8 in steals in '94) and Reynolds retired.
+In 1994, Reynolds signed with the Yucatan Lions of the Mexican League and did an okay job - .287/.363/.353.
+As had been the case in Japan, the team expected more for a foreign player and Reynolds's Mexican League career ended after one season.
+His speed was gone (just 4 of 8 in steals) and Reynolds retired.

 Year-By-Year Minor League Managerial Record